karimmakhloufi/kazoologger/README.md

 # kazoolog

-Easy logging for your js code (node, react, react-native, whatever)
+Easy logging (5 min setup) for your js code (node, react, react-native, whatever)

+Send your logs to our (or your server) and view them online https://kazoolog.netlify.app/secret

 ![alt text](https://i.imgur.com/bizIIRa.png)